pynt-io/pynt/README.md

 You can use Pynt docker in the same way you use Newman, with Pynt you get both the functional and the security tests results.

+## Requirements:
+- Docker (you can install from https://www.docker.com/products/docker-desktop/)

 ## Getting started: